 Prospective Students (First-Year Applicants)

-Prospective first-year students who are interested in admission to the accelerated Honors Law (B.S./D.O.) program must submit the following by August 1:
+Prospective first-year students who are interested in admission to the accelerated Honors Law (B.S./J.D.) program must submit the following by August 1:

 - Common Application

 - Letter of Recommendation